Have you ever heard of phosphatidylserine? Most people haven’t, but would you believe it’s actually present in every single human cell?

 6. Boosts Athletic Performance

-Phosphatidylserine has been shown to improve athletic performance in multiple studies.
+Improved athletic performance is another one of the many possible phosphatidylserine benefits.
 It’s also been shown to decrease muscle damage while improving endocrine response to exercise-induced bodily stress.

 Modern production of fats and oils decreases their natural phospholipid content, including phosphatidylserine.
 Modern low-cholesterol and low-fat diets lack up to 150 milligrams per day of dietary phosphatidylserine, while a vegetarian diet may undersupply as much as 200 to 250 milligrams per day.

-Here are some of the top PS-rich foods (measured in milligrams of PS per 100 grams):
+Here are some of the top phosphatidylserine sources (measured in milligrams of PS per 100 grams):

 - Soy lecithin: 5,900